tiyd-python-2015-08/course-resources/week10/API-Authentication.md

 ```

 If a user attempts to POST to this page without passing in their token, they receive a 403 error.
 Otherwise, the token for the user gets deleted, and a simple response is returned letting them know it was successful.

+## More details

+You can take a look at the `authtoken` code on [GitHub](https://github.com/tomchristie/django-rest-framework/tree/master/rest_framework/authtoken).
+The `rest_framework.authtoken` app introduces a new Model, `rest_framework.authtoken.models.Token`.
+This Model consists of the token, which is a randomly generated 40-digit hex key, and a OneToOne relationship with the `User` Model.

+This means each user has one and only one token.
+If a user attempts to log in who has logged in before, they reuse the token that was previously generated for them, unless they have explicitly deleted the token by logging out.

+This is generally good enough if all communication happens over HTTPS and the token is never stored other than in a protected cookie with the front-end side of things, but you could extend the token model if you wanted additional security.